bambanza/chai_assessment/REPORT.md

 To speed up the project, different AI tools have been used :

  * Copilot for coding support.
- * Chatgot for editing documents
+ * Chatgpt for editing documents
+ * Napkin.ai for ETL image generation.

 ## 5. Summary